rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 ```
 $ sudo apt install ros-humble-desktop gazebo ros-humble-navigation2 ros-humble-turtlebot3 ros-humble-turtlebot3-gazebo
 ```
+If you don't already have ROS installed, we recommend trying [RoboStack](https://robostack.github.io/) for setting up your installation.

 Before proceeding, you should follow the [navigation example](https://navigation.ros.org/getting_started/index.html) and confirm that you can successfully run: